Glovo/ownership-plotter/README.md

 )
 ```

 If the class matches any of the filters, it will be included in the result.
+In
-In the example above, all classes owned by "my-wonderful-team" or all dependencies of classes owned by "my-wonderful-team" will be included.
+the example above, all classes owned by "my-wonderful-team" or all dependencies
+of classes owned by "my-wonderful-team" will be included.

 There are various filters available.
-You can compose them to generate the exact diagram you are looking for.
+You can compose them to generate the exact
+diagram you are looking for.

-### Supported diagrams
+#### Supported diagrams

 Two types of diagrams are supported out of the box:

- 1. relationship diagram (`RelationshipsDiagramDataFactory`) - relationships between teams and classes
+1. Relationship diagram (`RelationshipsDiagramDataFactory`) - relationships
+   between teams and classes
- 2. features diagram (`FeaturesDiagramDataFactory`) - each team's "features" or "domains", similar to a service blueprint
+1. Features diagram (`FeaturesDiagramDataFactory`) - each team's "features" or
+   "domains", similar to a service blueprint

-You may create your own type of diagram by implementing the `OwnershipDiagramFactory` interface.
+You may create your own type of diagram by implementing the
+`OwnershipDiagramFactory` interface.

-### Supported backends
+#### Supported backends

-Currently, only PlantUML-generated diagrams are supported via the `PlantUMLDiagramRenderer` class.
+Currently, only PlantUML-generated diagrams are supported via the
+`PlantUMLDiagramRenderer` class.

-You may add your preferred diagram generation tool by implementing the `DiagramRenderer` interface.
+You may add your preferred diagram generation tool by implementing the
+`DiagramRenderer` interface.

-### Performance tweaks
+#### Performance tweaks

-#### Parallelized filtering
+##### Parallelized filtering

-If your project contains more than a thousand classes, the filtering process may get a bit slow.
+If your project contains more than a thousand classes, the filtering process may
-To mitigate this, a `parallelized` version of `DomainOwnershipFilter` can be used:
+get a bit slow.
+To mitigate this, a `parallelized` version of
+`DomainOwnershipFilter` can be used:

 ```java
 final int coresCount = Runtime.getRuntime()